pfsense/docs/source/firewall/firewall-rule-troubleshooting.rst

 Logs**, on the **Firewall** tab.
 The log will show if a packet is blocked, and if so, why.
 Click the action icon (|block| or |pass|) at the *far left* and the rule which caused the packet to be blocked will be displayed.
-If it says “Default Deny”, and the packet should have been allowed, then it did not match any rule in the ruleset.
+If it says "Default Deny", and the packet should have been allowed, then it did not match any rule in the ruleset.

 Interface Selection